-Second, the choice of hydrologic model will introduce uncertainty into our analysis (e.g., Mendoza et al., 2015; 2016;

-30 Mizukami et al., 2016b).
-Comparison of hydrologic results from different VIC parameter sets indicates that the choice of hydrologic model parameters within the VIC modeling framework does not substantially change the model's ability to simulate natural flows (see Supplemental Information File #1), though it may alter model performance at specific locations or times.
-However, because our method includes spatially explicit estimates in flooding and damages, the direction and magnitude of impact from selection of a different hydrologic model would depend on how differently an alternative hydrologic model simulates relevant hydrologic processes in different regions, and is therefore difficult to estimate a priori.
+Second, the choice of hydrologic model will introduce uncertainty into our analysis (e.g., Mendoza et al., 2015, 2016; Mizukami et al., 2016).
+The comparison of hydrologic results from different VIC parameter sets indicates that the choice of hydrologic model parameters within the VIC-modeling framework does not substantially change the model's ability to simulate natural flows (see Sect.
+S1), though it may alter model performance at specific locations or times.
+However, because our method includes spatially explicit estimates in flooding and damages, the direction and magnitude of impact from the selection of a different hydrologic model would depend on how differently an alternative hydrologic model simulates relevant hydrologic processes in different regions and is therefore difficult to estimate a priori.

-Third, because the 1% AEP (100 year return interval) floodplains are the only flood risk zones consistently mapped at a national scale, our model tabulates damages only within these mapped floodplains.
-Consideration of a wider range of flood magnitudes

-- 5 would increase modeled damages under both baseline and future scenarios, since floods smaller and larger than 1% AEP events will also generate monetary damages.
-The relative change in future vs baseline flood damages across a full range of flood magnitudes would depend on the spatial distribution of built assets in each modeled reach, and how the relative change in smaller (e.g., 25-year) vs larger (e.g., 500-year) events interact with this distribution of built assets.
-In addition, because the calculations of the baseline 1% AEP event and future exceedances are each based on an annual maximum timeseries, we did - 10 not consider the possibility of multiple flood events in any one year.
-Although the occurrence of multiple 1% AEP events in one year is unlikely, this choice will make our future damage estimates conservative, since the frequency of flooding generally increases through the 21st century, as summarized below.
+Third, because the 1% AEP (100-year return interval) floodplains are the only flood risk zones consistently mapped on a national scale, our model tabulates damages only within these mapped floodplains.
+The consideration of a wider range of flood magnitudes would increase modeled damages under both baseline and future scenarios, since floods smaller and larger than 1% AEP events will also generate monetary damages.
+The relative change in future vs. baseline flood damages across a full range of flood magnitudes would depend on the spatial distribution of built assets in each modeled reach and on how the relative change in smaller (e.g., 25-year) vs. larger (e.g., 500-year) events interact with this distribution of built assets.
+In addition, because the calculations of the baseline 1% AEP event and future exceedances are each based on an annual maximum time series, we did not consider the possibility of multiple flood events in any one year.
+Although the occurrence of multiple 1% AEP events in 1 year is unlikely, this choice will make our future damage estimates conservative, since the frequency of flooding generally increases through the 21st century, as summarized below.

 Finally, we did not propagate projected changes in population, floodplain development, or flood protection through our analysis.
-We also restricted our analysis to a single set of damage functions (FEMA, 2009) and did not incorporate sensitivities

-- 15 to different types of damage functions into our analysis (e.g., Bubeck et al., 2011).
+We also restricted our analysis to a single set of damage functions (FEMA, 2009) and did not incorporate sensitivities to different types of damage functions into our analysis (e.g., Bubeck et al., 2011).
 We made these simplifying assumptions so that we could isolate the effects of hydrologic changes, which are themselves uncertain, from the effects of socioeconomic changes or engineering investments, which may be impossible to predict.
-For example, while increased development in floodprone areas could increase exposure of built assets to increased flooding (e.g., Liu et al., 2015), flood protection investments that decrease exposure may be equally likely.
-Because the uncertainties in socioeconomic projections and future changes to - 20 floodplain management could potentially overwhelm the uncertainties in our hydrologic model outputs, our results rely on the simplifying assumption that the built environment remains static through the 21st century.
-Over the past century, development appears to have contributed to increased flood damage costs (e.g., Pielke and Downton, 2000), so to the extent that human behavior remains unchanged, it is likely that our assumption underestimates future costs. - Despite these uncertainties, CONUS-wide annual inland flooding damages estimated using our approach are very similar to inland flooding damages observed over the 20th and early 21st century, as summarized below.
-Based on this observation and the caveats summarized above, we expect that our nationwide projections represent at least order-of-magnitude estimates of historical and future flood damages.
+For example, while increased development in flood-prone areas could increase exposure of built assets to increased flooding (e.g., Liu et al., 2015), flood protection investments that decrease exposure may be equally likely.
+Because the uncertainties in socioeconomic projections and future changes to floodplain management could potentially overwhelm the uncertainties in our hydrologic model outputs, our results rely on the simplifying assumption that the built environment remains static through the 21st century.
+Over the past century, development appears to have contributed to increased flood damage costs (e.g., Pielke Jr. and Downton, 2000), so, to the extent that human behavior remains unchanged, it is likely that our assumption underestimates future costs.